About the Just Diagnosed Guides

-Typing your disease or condition into the search bar is like waving hundred dollar bills in Grand Central Terminal at rush hour.
+Typing your disease or condition into an Internet search bar is like waving hundred dollar bills in Grand Central Terminal at rush hour.
 There's a chance you'll make it through unscathed, but probably not.

 The internet simply has too much unfiltered information and it doesn't take into account your personal prognosis.
 You'll find confusing medical terms, matter-of-fact health statistics presented without a shred of empathy, and loads of conflicting information that may or may not have anything to do with what you need to know in the early days after your diagnosis.

 Wouldn't you rather find out what you really need to know from someone who's been in your shoes?
 A patient like you, but with a background in medical writing?
 Someone who's done the Googling for you and then translated it into English and wrapped it in compassion?